ductoman16/cursor-settings/UserRules.md

 `/tests`:
 - Run the appropriate test command
-- Locate the first failing test, and annouce that you are fixing it
+- Locate the first failing test, and announce that you are fixing it
 - Fix the test, keeping in mind that it may be either the test case itself, or the code under test, that is broken
 - Repeat until no test failures
 - You may run subsets of the tests while iterating, but always run ALL tests before saying you're finished.

 `/solid`: Search the specified file (or the entire codebase if not specified) for violations of the SOLID principles.

+`/commit`: Commit all outstanding git changes (unless otherwise instructed), and push to the remote repository.
+Do not make any other changes before committing.

 ```